d3w3r/nestjs/README.md

   we have to remove the contollers and providers inyection into the main module, also we have to inyect that dependencies inside each module, also i have to import into the main module the other modules.
+- When we are sharing services between modules first we have to export the service in the parent module, where we will require that service we have to import the module parent inside the worker module, and inside the service that works generally we have to import normally the service following the full path for the file.

 ## Git commands
 - to clone a branch `git clone -b name url` to clone only the brach.